matrix-org/matrix-appservice-bridge/README.md

 # API

 A hosted reference can be found on GitHub Pages (TODO).
+Each component's class constructor is exposed on `require("matrix-appservice-bridge")` so check each class for more information on how to use each component.

 ## A word on terminology